nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                you to pick a color found within your drawing, and the rainbow palette, which allows you to pick a color from within a box containing thousands of colors.

+               When the active tool supports colors, a shortcut may be used to access the "color picker" option more quickly.
+Hold the [Control] key while clicking, and the color under the mouse cursor will be shown at the bottom.
+You may drag around to canvas to find the color you want.
+When you release the mouse button, the color under the cursor will be selected.
+If you release the mouse outside of the canvas (e.g., over the "Tools" area), the color selection will be left unchanged.
+               (This is similar to clicking the"Back" button that's available when bringing up the "color picker" option via its button the color palette.)

                (Note: You can define your own colors for Tux Paint.
 See the "Options" documentation.)